 What about pay?

-Instant expert: Tell your parents all about apprenticeships with this Fact Sheet for Parents about Apprenticeships.
+Instant expert: Tell your parents all about apprenticeships with these resources for parents and guardians about apprenticeships and traineeships.

 Can I change my job into an apprenticeship?

 If you are aged under 18 and in work, it is best to also do training which leads to an accredited qualification.
 This is because learning is free for under 18s.
-If your employer does not offer apprenticeships yet, they can get support to set them up from Oxfordshire Apprenticeships, local Further Education Colleges and others.
+If your employer does not offer apprenticeships yet, they can get support to set them up from Oxfordshire Apprenticeships, local Further Education Colleges and The National Apprenticeships Service.

 Difficulties or disabilities